PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h1>Passing Props to a Component</h1>

 - React components use **props** to pass information to each other.
 - Every parent component passes information to its child component by giving them props.
-Reference: [props.js](props.js).
+Reference: [Props.js](Props.js).

 <h1>Familiar Props</h1>

 - You can pass in props in JSX tags.
 For example, you can pass relevent props in `src`, `alt`, `className` to the `img` tag.
+Reference: [Props.js](Props.js).